henry-hz/elixir-in-a-team/references/elixir/ERROR_HANDLING.md

 def resize({:error, _}=error), do:error
 ```

 and to propagate it down through the pipe.
-So rotate needs to do the same, etc..
+So rotate needs to do the same, etc...